noahlessard/tortoise-tts-fast-custom/README.md

 - You will need to uninstall it (`pip uninstall tortoise`)
 - You will need to install the new requirements (`pip install -r requirements.txt`)
 - You may want to install this repository as a symbolic link (`pip install -e .`), as this repository will be updated frequently
+- You might need to delete the org tortoise file in your pythons appdata.

 ### poetry install